awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-dns.md

    You cannot programmatically request that ACM automatically create your record in Route 53\.
 You can, however, make a AWS CLI or API call to Route 53 to create the record\.
 For more information about Route 53 record sets, see [Working with Resource Record Sets](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html)\.

 1. Add the record from the console or the exported file to your database\.
-For more information about adding DNS records, see [Adding a CNAME to Your Database](#dns-add-cname)\.
+For more information about adding DNS records, see [Add a CNAME to Your Database](#dns-add-cname)\.
 You can choose **Continue** to skip this step\.
 You can return to it later by opening the certificate request in the console\.
 **Note**
 If your FQDN was validated when you requested a previous certificate and you are requesting another certificate for the same FQDN, you do not need to add another DNS record\.
 **Note**